 It is also difficult to focus on the game aspect because the ride is crammed with elaborate animatronics, richly decorated sets, and sly visual puns.
 (Be on the lookout for the alien bug with Steven Spielberg’s head.)

-Like many Universal Orlando attractions, MIB has a high-impact, in-your-face ending.
+Like many attractions, MIB has a high-impact, in-your-face ending.
 Taking guests, literally, into the belly of the beast, they have to blast their way out with major artillery.
 (Hint: This is the time to use that blinking red button on the vehicle’s dashboard.
 Hit it before others in your vehicle, and you’ll score a big bonus.)

 Depending on each vehicle’s collective score, the ride offers multiple endings.
 Unless you are a seasoned video game player, it's likely Will Smith will give you the losers' sendoff: a condescending, “Better luck next time, Slick” before he “neuralizes” you.
 Then again, maybe you'll have better luck, scrubs.